inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 - Ensuring that each component of application has a clear and distinct responsibility.

 - Adding comments to code for clarity and documentation.
+- ## Unit Tests

+I have implemented unit tests for the Python web application to ensure its functionality and correctness.
+These tests adhere to best practices in Python testing:

+- **Test Framework**: I used Python's built-in `unittest` framework for organizing and running unit tests.

+- **Test Coverage**: I aimed to achieve comprehensive test coverage, including testing the main functionality of the application and edge cases.

+- **Isolation**: Each test case is isolated to ensure that they do not rely on the state of other tests.

+- **Descriptive Test Names**: I provided descriptive names for each test case and test method to make it clear what each test is checking.